-- 9a Unemployment compensation Fill in the total amount of unemployment compensation received in 2002 that is not already included on line 7 or 8b.
-Both taxable and nontaxable unemployment compensation must be included in household income. - 9b Social security, SSI, SSI-E, and caretaker supplement Fill in the total amount of social security benefits received in 2002.
-Include amounts deducted for Medicare premiums (\$54 per person per month, or \$648 for the entire year), and any social security death benefit (\$255) received.
-Also fill in federal and state "SSI" (supplemental security income) payments, "SSI-E" (supplemental security income-exceptional needs) payments, and "caretaker supplement" payments.
+- 9a Unemployment compensation Fill in the total amount of unemployment compensation received in 2003 that is not already included on line 7 or 8b.
+Both taxable and nontaxable unemployment compensation must be included in household income. - 9b Social security, SSI, SSI-E, SSD, and caretaker supplement Fill in the total amount of social security benefits received in 2003.
+Include amounts deducted for Medicare premiums (\$58.70 per person per month, or \$704.40 for the entire year), and any social security death benefit (\$255) received.
+Also fill in federal and state "SSI" (supplemental security income), "SSI-E" (supplemental security income-exceptional needs), "SSD" (social security disability), and "caretaker supplement" payments.